Natural product: Fungi

 The antibiotic penicillin is a natural product derived from the fungus Penicillium rubens.

 Several anti-infective medications have been derived from fungi including penicillin and the cephalosporins (antibacterial drugs from Penicillium rubens and Cephalosporium acremonium, respectively) and griseofulvin (an antifungal drug from Penicillium griseofulvum).
-Other medicinally useful fungal metabolites include lovastatin (from Pleurotus ostreatus), which became a lead for a series of drugs that lower cholesterol levels, cyclosporin (from Tolypocladium inflatum), which is used to suppress the immune response after organ transplant operations, and ergometrine (from Claviceps spp.), which acts as a vasoconstrictor, and is used to prevent bleeding after childbirth.
+Other medicinally useful fungal metabolites include lovastatin (from Aspergillus terreus and Pleurotus ostreatus), which became a lead for a series of drugs that lower cholesterol levels, cyclosporin (from Tolypocladium), which is used to suppress the immune response after organ transplant operations, and ergometrine (from Claviceps spp.), which acts as a strong vasoconstrictor, and is used to prevent bleeding after childbirth.
 Asperlicin (from Aspergillus alliaceus) is another example.
 Asperlicin is a novel antagonist of cholecystokinin, a neurotransmitter thought to be involved in panic attacks, and could potentially be used to treat anxiety.

+Psilocybin is an indole alkaloid isolated from various members of the Agaricomycetes; it served as the lead for a series of drugs called the psychoplastogens, which have shown promise in treating brain injury.